Analysis | In five states, more early votes have been cast than Trump received in 2016

 Again, that’s more heavily a function of Democrats casting votes than Republicans, at least according to the five states for which we have data.

 On average, the number of ballots returned by Democrats is more than double the number returned by the same point in 2016, while the number of Republican ballots returned is up only about 40 percent.
-Democrats have returned ballots (or voted early) in these five states equal to about a third of the total votes Hillary Clinton got in the states in 2016, while Republicans have only returned ballots equivalent to a fifth of Trump’s totals.
+Democrats have returned ballots (or voted early) in these five states equal to about a third of the total votes Hillary Clinton got in the states in 2016, while Republicans have returned ballots equivalent to a fifth of Trump’s totals.

 Again, this may not mean anything more than Democrats are motivated to cast ballots by mail and to vote early.
-But it does mean that former vice president Joe Biden likely has a lot more ballots in the bank than does Trump.
+But it does mean that former vice president Joe Biden probably has a lot more ballots in the bank than does Trump.

 Why does this matter?
 Well, consider the possibility that there is widespread turmoil on Election Day, problems at polls making it more difficult to vote.
 Or, more benignly, assume that bad weather arrives earlier in November than normal, making it harder for voters to get to the polls (or, at least, decreasing the urgency they feel about doing so).